Hey there!

 Thank you for stopping by, and I look forward to the opportunity to put my skills to use toward you or your company's next web development project!
 Please reach out via the contact form below if you would like to talk, or just to learn more about me. :)

-Get It Done! is a skeuomorphic to-do list web application with a moveable, built-in calculator.
+Description: Get It Done! is a skeuomorphic to-do list web application with a moveable, built-in calculator.
 It uses HTML, CSS and JavaScript, plus dynamic templating via EJS, server functionality via Node.js, as well as a database via MongoDB and Mongoose, with a focus on keeping the user interface clean and simple, so as to stay out of the way of the user and let them focus on... getting it done!

 This is my first web application!
 Through building this application, I really began to get a sense for how exciting it would be to work on a real web application used by people in their personal and professional pursuits.

-This is a fun little web application built using the React framework that presents the user with a rough/limited mock-up of an Aqua-style OS X environment and three mini-games.
+Description: This is a fun little web application built using the React framework that presents the user with a rough/limited mock-up of an Aqua-style OS X environment and three mini-games.
 This project became a bit of a runaway train for me.
 It originally started as only one game, Reaction Time Test.
 I decided to make the main test button have an Aqua-style appearance, and it really snowballed from there.
 I realized I needed to come up with a design for the rest of the application.
 So, why not keep the theme going?

 Once I had designed the Reaction Time Test app to fully look like an Aqua-style OS X window, it seemed only fitting to put a static, non-interactive menubar above it.
 Once I had done that, I figured I might as well make it functional.
 And, of course, I might as well build out window dragging functionality.
 And, rightfully so, window resizing functionality.
 And how could I forget window-layering functionality!
 And then functional traffic light buttons for the title bars.
 And desktop icons.
 Who could forget those?
 And then surely this all needs a dock!
 How else could a user re-open a closed window?
 The horror!